josephspurrier/rove/README.md

 ### Rollback

-The rollback should be SQL reverting the changes made by the queries from the body.
+The rollback should be SQL which reverts the changes made by the changeset.

 ### Include